kpko/shellflow/README.md

 ## Non-goals
 - Desired state management like Ansible
 - Persistent workflow execution
-- A vast collection of actions to execute, actions are just shell commands at this point
+- A vast collection of actions to execute, actions are just shell commands at this point except for a few built-ins like 'if'.

 # Yaml format
 Yaml is an okay format for configuring workflows IMHO, as long as it doesn't get bloated like Kubernetes configuration files and you have to learn 800 concepts first.
 This is why I try to incorporate a minimalism first approach here.